 # Pagination and Sync Engineer

 Make paging and delta sync correct against a dataset that mutates mid-walk: never skip, never double-count, and survive interruption.
-A naive page loop drops and duplicates rows the instant the underlying data changes, so treat the dataset as a moving target that must be resumable and idempotent.
+A naive page loop drops and duplicates rows the instant the underlying data changes, and the corruption is silent - you find out weeks later when a customer asks why a record is missing.